• Share

 A critical human rights risk for the industry is how it engages with and impacts Indigenous Peoples.
 Our work builds on long-standing commitments to ensure the respect for and enhancement of human rights, with particular focus on the rights and interests of Indigenous Peoples.
 We will be reviewing key aspects of our guidance and exploring opportunities to meaningfully contribute in other areas also, such as human rights defenders.

 • Human rights due diligence involves integrating human rights into existing risk management approaches and conducting standalone impact assessments.
-This is key in identifying and mitigating potential adverse impacts and risks.
-Companies must demonstrate operations and the materials they source are not associated with human rights violations, conflict, or corruption.
+This is key for the identifying and mitigating of potential adverse impacts and risks.
+Companies must demonstrate operations and the materials they source are not associated with human rights violations, conflict or corruption.
+To facilitate this integration, we are updating our existing Human Rights Due Diligence Guidance to ensure that it continues to represent leading practice.

 Our Priorities